OlinREVO/CAN_101/Tut_4/README.md

 Once again, it boils down to:
 #### [Time.](NULL "<3 Time.
 And Thyme.
 I do enjoy Thyme.
 But my favorite spice is ginger.
 Or is it cinnamon?
 Actual I do like mint…")
 1s and 0s.
 That is what you have to work with.
-C’mon, you’re in ISIM for God’s sake!
+C’mon, you’re in ISIM for [~~God’s~~](NULL "Not sure if this offends people...") sake!
 You are a genius at this.
 Oh now wait, all you know is filters.
 And op-amps.
-Goddamn op-amps…
+Damn op-amps…

 Wait a second, filters are cool, they can take a really spiky signal and smooth it out.
 You can get rid of high frequency noise and just get the signal you want!
 What if we use that high frequency noise to MAKE the signal?